john-itcsolutions/cheirrs/README.md

  .. then you can just use "kubectl blah .." instead of "microk8s.kubectl blah ..".

  So far we opted to follow the page referred to above at kubegres, and avoided installing postgis.
-Keep It Simple Sweetheart!
+Keeping It Simple Sweetheart!

  The best advice we can give now is to set up your Kubernetes system by following that reference.
 We have not managed to arrange for Master/Master replication as yet.
 Everything happens from "primary".
 You should come back to here when you have Persistent Volume Claims, Persistent Volumes, Services, secrets, configmaps, Pods, 3 x Stateful Postgres (v 14.1) Sets and used node-affinity and anti-affinity to spread your pods uniquely and evenly on each worker node.

  By following the instruction provided by Kubegres, we obtain the following sequence: